 Test Your Emergency, Continuity, and Disaster Recovery Plans Regularly, Part 2

 A Test Design Team is responsible for designing the test exercise scenario.
 These individuals should have in-depth knowledge of the organization and departments being tested, and are able to produce "credible scenarios" and yet stay on course with the test plan.
 Typically, the Disaster Recovery Coordinator serves in the capacity of the Test Design Team.

 This is the second in a two-part series on the need to regularly test your emergency, continuity, and disaster recovery plans.
 The first part in the series can be found

 Test Design Team

 Assistance from a third party to help design your exercise can provide an independent evaluation of your exercise.
-Firestorm® acts as the Design Team for many organizations' test exercises.
+Firestorm® acts as the Design Team for many

 The Simulation Team